chchiou/markrov-text-generator/README.md

 Just wear your best moustache and gesticulate while reading it out loud, you will easily understand it, trust me!*

 ## Implementation details and requirements ##
-2 python scripts: one feeds the database from twitter, one generates text.
+2 python scripts: one feeds the database from twitter, the other generates text.
 1 empty SQLite3 database.

 **Requirements:**